 Instead, you should support yourself with one leg and throw your other leg over the seat.
 If mounting from the left, put your right foot on the foot peg.
 Don’t try to put it on the ground as it could cause you to overbalance and drop the motorbike on its right side.

 If the bike is too tall to throw a leg over, then it’s probably too tall for you to ride, anyway.
 I owned a very tall BMW HP2 Enduro and adopted a lazy mounting tactic of flicking up the stand, putting my left foot on the foot peg, engaging first gear, letting out the clutch, then standing up on the moving bike and throwing my leg over the seat.
 It’s the way we all learnt to mount a bicycle.
 However, a police officer warned me that he could fine me for not having both feet on the foot pegs while the motorbike was moving.
 While the rules about controls have changed so you can take your feet off the pegs, that mount is still illegal as you must be astride the vehicle.
 Be aware that this style of mount is also fairly unstable and unskilled riders could easily drop the bike.
 However, it’s a good option, particularly in off-road situations.
+Check out this off road truck tent for camping.

 Once seated, you need to put both feet on the ground to lift the motorbike off its side stand and flick it up.
 Make sure to do a shoulder check before moving off.
 If you come to a temporary stop, you should always use your left foot to support you and leave your right foot on the foot brake to prevent you being shunted forward if someone runs into the back of your bike.